RJW543/COMP2001RhydianWilliamsTrails/README.md

 # COMP2001RhydianWilliamsTrails
-## My code ASP.NET web code that is deployed on the server and hosted at https://web.socem.plymouth.ac.uk/COMP2001/RWilliams/ is in this repo.
+## My code ASP.NET web code that I developed is in this repo in the CombinedTrailsApp folder.
+The web appliction is hosted at: https://web.socem.plymouth.ac.uk/COMP2001/RWilliams/